aws/aws-cdk/docs/src/aws-construct-lib.rst

 Access the AWS CloudFormation Layer
 ===================================

-This topic discusses ways to work around gaps and missing features at the AWS Construct Library.
-We also refer to this as an "escape hatch", as it allows users to escape from the abstraction boundary defined by the AWS Construct and patch the underlying resources.
+This topic discusses ways to directly modify the underlying CloudFormation resources at the AWS Construct Library.
+We also call this technique an "escape hatch", as it allows users to "escape" from the abstraction boundary defined by the AWS Construct and patch the underlying resources.

 .. important::

-   **We generally do not recommend this method, as it breaks the abstraction layer and can potentially produce invalid results**.
+   **We do not recommend this method, as it breaks the abstraction layer and might produce unexpected results**.

    Furthermore, the internal implementation of an AWS construct is not part of the API compatibility guarantees that we can make.
 This means that updates to